|

 character removed completely leaving one to wonder "What's the

 point?"
-Clear beverages like Zima are not beers, and are discussed in
+Clear beverages like Zima are not beers, and are

 their own newsgroups like rec.food.drink or alt.zima.